 Section 605: Non-conforming Lots

 605.1 Any lot that is legally subdivided, is in individual and separate, nonaffiliated ownership from surrounding properties, and is in existence as of the date of enactment of this bylaw may be developed for the purpose permitted in its zoning district, even if the lot does not conform to the district’s minimum lot size requirements, provided such lot is one eighth acre or more in area and has a minimum width and depth dimensions of at least 40 feet.

+605.2 Because they are non-conforming, such lots may need different setbacks in different zones.
+The following are the minimum setbacks for non-conforming lots regardless of zone:

+Minimum setback from road: 25 feet

+Minimum setback from adjacent property lines (by lot size):

+Under 0.460 acres (20,000 sqft) 5 feet

+Under 1.5 acres 15 feet

+Others (1.5 acres or more) 35 feet

 ARTICLE 7: SUBDIVISIONS